-As dental professionals we believe in preventive dental care and encourage our patients to bring their children to the practice from an early age.
+As dental professionals we believe in preventative dental care and encourage our patients to bring their children to the practice from an early age.
 Regular check-ups from a young age will ensure children won’t suffer from untreated dental decay with devastating effects to their growing dentition.
-There are a number of preventive treatments that our team can provide for children.
+There are a number of preventative treatments that our team can provide for children.

 Fluoride applications are a safe and effective way to safeguard your growing child’s teeth from developing decay.
 The fluoride is painted onto the surface of the child’s teeth and this helps to mineralise the teeth.
 Fissure sealants are tooth coloured and applied to biting surfaces of children’s teeth to prevent decay.

 Studies have shown that the younger the age that you bring your child to the dental practice, even if just for a check-up, the more likely they are to have a positive experience and grow up not to be afraid of the dentist.
 Our team will take special care of your child to make them feel safe and cared for.